 On March 5, 2015, the Company entered into separate agreements with certain Series B Warrant holders, who agreed to exercise their Series B Warrants to purchase an aggregate of 589,510 shares of the Company's common stock at an exercise price of \$6.50 per share, resulting in gross proceeds to the Company of approximately \$3.8 million.
 In connection with this exercise of the Series B Warrants, the Company issued to each investor who exercised Series B Warrants, new Series C Warrants for the number of shares of the Company's Common Stock underlying the Series B Warrants that were exercised.
 Each Series C Warrant is exercisable at \$6.25 per share and will expire on March 5, 2020.
 The new Series C Warrants are exercisable into 589,510 shares of the Company's Common Stock.
 On the date of issuance, the fair value of the Series C Warrants determined using the Black-Scholes valuation model was approximately \$3.0 million.
-The Series C Warrants were treated as an inducement to enter into the transaction, and as such the \$3.0 million fair value of the Series C Warrants was recorded as other expense in the statement of operations.
-As of March 31, 2015, the fair value of the Series C Warrants was determined to be \$2.5 million.
-The decline in the fair value of the warrants of \$0.5 million between the issuance date and March 31, 2015 was recorded as other income in the statement of operations.
+The Series C Warrants were treated as an inducement to enter into the transaction, and as such the \$3.0 million fair value of the Series C Warrants was determined to be \$2.5 million.
+The decline in the fair value of \$0.5 million between the issuance date and March 31, 2015 was recorded as other income in the statement of operations.